 In 5 Steps to Work Life Balance I give an overview of achieving that work-life balance we all strive for.
-In this post, I will focus on priorities.
+In this post, I will focus on setting priorities as a way to improve time management.

 Sometimes it seems that everything is the top priority.